khkim3/khkim3.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Kihyun, a 4th-year PhD student in MIT EECS.
-My research focuses on intelligent decision-making systems under uncertainty, with an emphasis on **reinforcement learning** (e.g., offline RL, inverse RL, imitation learning) and **control theory** (e.g., stochastic optimal control, robust control).
+My research focuses on developing intelligent decision-making systems in a data-driven way, with an emphasis on **reinforcement learning** (e.g., reward learning, imitation learning) and **control theory** (e.g., stochastic optimal control, distributionally robust control)."

 Recently, I have been exploring **preference learning** (e.g., RLHF, DPO) to align decision-making systems, particularly LLMs, with diverse human behaviors and preferences.